-Fortunately, researchers at Virginia Tech are working on a solution to improve the health of residents of the Dan River area by developing a multi-pronged program called iChoose that aims to incorporate not just nutrition education, but exercise initiatives and community gardens — a multifaceted approach that could be used as a model to battle the obesity epidemic in similar communities across America.
+Virginia Tech researchers are working on a solution to improve the health of the residents of the Dan River area by developing a multi-pronged program called iChoose.
+The program aims to incorporate not only nutrition education, but also exercise initiatives and community gardens — a multifaceted approach that could be used as a model to battle the obesity epidemic in similar communities across the U.S.

 The holistic approach to battling obesity is spearheaded by Jamie Zoellner, associate professor of human nutrition, foods and exercise, and Paul Estabrooks, professor of human nutrition foods, and exercise, and director of the Translational Obesity Research Program.
-The two collaborate with community members of Danville, Virginia to address issues that contribute to a sedentary lifestyle by holding Saturday classes that teach eating and exercise habits to encourage healthy food choices and activities.
+By holding Saturday classes that teach eating and exercise habits to encourage healthy food choices and activities, the two collaborate with community members of Danville, Virginia, to address issues that contribute to a sedentary lifestyle.